Vallejo Optometry Group

 Things ourpatients often ask.

 Quick answers to the questions we hear most often.
 Don't see yours?
-Call us — Dr. Kim and the team are happy to talk before any appointment.
+Call us — Dr. Nguyen and the team are happy to talk before any appointment.

 Eye Exams